wgruel/i220s/readme.md

 ## Reading the phrases from a file

-We will create a new file to read all the phrases: phrasesList.php.

 We add the following code to the top of the file in order to read the contents of the file:

 ```